rickmeerwaldt/SPARQLmashup/README.md

 ## Changelog

 26-05-2017:
-- Added the example map with the according file
+- Added the map: 'example' with the according files
-- Added new version of the framework, frameworkV2
+- Added new version of the framework: 'frameworkV2'